zulip/zulip/templates/zerver/help/deactivate-or-reactivate-a-user.md

 # Deactivate or reactivate a user

+{!admin-only.md!}

-Zulip organization administrators have the ability to deactivate or reactivate any user's account in their organization.
+{!follow-steps.md!} deactivate or reactivate any user's account in your organization.

 ## Deactivate a user